Kai-03/PhoneBookApp/README.md

 # PhoneBook App

 This is a web app which allows users to create, modify and/or delete contacts.
 Users are created in the registration page.
-Contacts are associated with different User Accounts and retrieved using a unique ID from the User.
+Contacts are associated with different User Accounts and are retrieved using a unique ID from the User.
 This web app demonstrates the CRUD operations in a MVC framework.

 ## Database